The Power of Love (Jennifer Rush song): Cultural impact

-Siren kings, members of a New Zealand street subculture devoted to the volume and clarity of music via public address system loudspeakers, value the Celine Dion version of "The Power of Love" as a perfect song for the medium.
-Siren king Purp Ci'i stated that it "will smash anyone in a battle—that song is dangerous...It's an old favourite from when sirens first started."
+Siren kings, members of a New Zealand street subculture focused on the volume and clarity of music played through public address system loudspeakers, regard Dion's version of "The Power of Love" as ideal for their competitions.
+Siren king Purp Ci'i said the track "will smash anyone in a battle—that song is dangerous...
+It's an old favourite from when sirens first started".